tedinasuit/AMUT-Proto/README.md

 2. **Access the Prototype:**
    - Use the "Start" button to begin generating images based on prompts.
    - Click on images to add prompts and see the newest generated image.

+3. **Change the prompt-prefix**
+   - The prompt prefix is set on "Porsche poster" by default.
+   - Change the prompt prefix by typing in the text box and confirm it by pressing the "Set" button.

-3. **Reset and Clear Files:**
+5. **Reset and Clear Files:**
-   - Use the "Reset" button to stop image generation and clear the output folder.
+   - Use the "Reset" button to stop image generation.

 ![image](https://github.com/tedinasuit/AMUT-Proto/assets/73829267/f3e74094-6251-475d-9f4a-ef74d1e32727)